Welcome to Highlands Handmade.

 - You are very welcome to add business cards to your cube promoting your other products, web site, facebook site etc.

 How do I know if my things have sold:

 - You can drop in and have a look at your space.

-- You can check the website.
+- If you miss a couple of days / weeks you can search the website.
 If you do a search for your number (eg 363) it will show you all the days where one of your items has sold.
-You can then go into that day and see which item sold. (all numbers in the shop start with a C for Crafter).
+You can then go into that day and see which item sold.

 If you would like to make something but not quite sure what, have a look at the following links to see what others are making.

 - http://www.etsy.com/ is probably the best know craft site and well worth exploring

 - http://www.pinterest.com/ search for handmade and hand made

 - http://www.instagram.com/ search for handmade and hand made